CC3002-Metodologias/final-reality-dodii/README.md

 are different from playable characters, and inside those, common characters are different from mage ones.
 - An asbtract entity for mages and concrete classes for Black and White Mages, since there aren't "untyped" mages.
 Also an interface IMageCharacter associated to them.
-- As supposed, PlayerCharacter is enough to associate with it the creation of common-class characters instances, since there aren't any specializes treats to program for those classes yet.
-When a common class character is instanced, it will have the ICommonCharacter interface implemented, but it will remain solely as a placeholder for now.
-Common class characters will be instanced by their own classes (e.g Knight dodi = new Knight(...)) but there is no problem (until now) if they are instanced as PlayerCharacter' class.
+- As supposed, PlayerCharacter is enough to associate it with the creation of common-class characters instances, since there aren't any specializes treats to program for those classes yet.
+When a common class character is instanced, it will have the ICommonCharacter interface implemented, nonetheless it will remain solely as a placeholder for now.
+Common class characters will be instanced by their own classes (e.g Knight dodi = new Knight(...)) but there shouldn't be a problem (until now) if they are instanced as PlayerCharacter' class, like it's done on the testing classes.
+By convention, they will always be instanced, ingame, as its most particular instance.

 ### Partial homework #2